DioxusLabs/dioxus/docs/src/README.md

 ### Multithreaded Support
 ---
-The Dioxus VirtualDom, sadly, is not `Send.` This means you can't easily use Dioxus with most web frameworks like Tide, Rocket, Axum, etc. Currently, your two options include:
+The Dioxus VirtualDom, sadly, is not currently `Send.` Internally, we use quite a bit of interior mutability which is not thread-safe.
+This means you can't easily use Dioxus with most web frameworks like Tide, Rocket, Axum, etc.

-- Actix: Actix supports `!Send` handlers
-- VirtualDomPool: A thread-per-core VirtualDom pool that uses message passing and serialization
+To solve this, you'll want to spawn a VirtualDom on its own thread and communicate with it via channels.

 When working with web frameworks that require `Send`, it is possible to render a VirtualDom immediately to a String - but you cannot hold the VirtualDom across an await point.
 For retained-state SSR (essentially LiveView), you'll need to create a VirtualDomPool which solves the `Send` problem.